 The rules.tcl file defines the location of the rules that tell Solstice SyMON what to do in a given situation.
-Each type of event rule has a rule file (see Table 4-3).
-To tell the Event Generator where to look for theses rules files, set the path in event\gen.servername.tcl.
+Each type of event rule has a rule file (see TABLE 4-3).
+To tell the Event Generator where to look for theses rules files, set the path in event_gen.servername.tcl.
 For a list of the default paths, see "Locating Rule Files" later in this chapter.

-The rules.tcl file reads the rest of the rules files listed in Table 4-3 into the input stream by doing a psource of each of the rule files.
-The n after the psource command in the rules.tcl file means to not complain if it can't find the file.
-The y after the psource command in the rules.tcl file means to complain if it can't find the file.
+The rules.tcl file reads the rest of the rules files listed in TABLE 4-3 into the input stream by doing a prource of each of the rule files.